dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Field | Type | Description
 :----|:----|:-----
 query-response | Unsigned | Hints indicating which query response data fields are collected.
-If the data field is collected the bit it set.
+If the data field is collected the bit is set.
  | | Bit 0. time-offset
  | | Bit 1. client-address-index
  | | Bit 2. client-port